Informed POMDP: Leveraging Additional Information in Model-Based RL: Introduction

 This work is structured as follows.
-In \autoref{sec:informed}, the informed POMDP is presented along with the underlying execution POMDP, and its optimal policies.
-In \autoref{sec:optimal}, the learning objective for sufficient statistic is presented in the context of informed POMDP.
-In \autoref{sec:model}, the model-based RL algorithm that is used, Dreamer, is introduced along with our proposed adaptation to informed POMDPs.
-In \autoref{sec:experiments}, we compare the performance and convergence speed of the Uninformed Dreamer and the Informed Dreamer in several environments.
-Finally, in \autoref{sec:conclusion}, we conclude by summarizing the contributions and limitations of this work.
+In \autoref{sec:related}, we present some related works in asymmetric learning and multi-agent RL.
+In \autoref{sec:informed}, the informed POMDP is presented with the underlying execution POMDP.
+In \autoref{sec:optimal}, we provide a learning objective for sufficient statistics in this context.
+In \autoref{sec:model}, we adapt the Dreamer algorithm to informed POMDPs using this informed objective.
+In \autoref{sec:experiments}, we compare the Uninformed Dreamer and the Informed Dreamer in several environments.